-where $N = 10, \bold{S}_k \in \mathbb{R}^{10 \times 10}$.
-The factor matrices $\bold{M}(\bold{a}_i^{(j)})$ and $\bold{M}(\bold{b}_i^{(j)})$ are generated with a random Toeplitz pattern and such that its entries decay away from the diagonal.
-The input is a white Gaussian noise.
-The number of temporal samples $N_t$ is set to $100 \times Npr$.
-Two scenarios were tested to analyze the influence of the temporal and spatial order $(p,r)$.
-In \figref{fig1} and \figref{fig2}, the pair $(p,r)$ is set to $(2,1)$. \figref{fig1} plots the residual of the QUARKS cost function as a function of the iteration number for both normalized and non-normalized algorithms.
-Convergence to the global minimum is observed for both cases.
-The convergence towards a unique fixed point is shown with \figref{fig2} that displays the least-squares residual between the true value $\bold{M}(\bold{a}_i^{(j)})$ and the estimate $\bold{M}(\widehat{\bold{a}_i^{(j)}})$ (as defined in lines 29-30 of Algorithm 1).
-When normalizing the columns of the factor matrix, $\bold{M}(\widehat{\bold{a}_i^{(j)}})$ converges to the true value while it is not the case for the non-normalized version.
-Although both algorithms reach the global minimum, the solution to the QUARKS identification problem is not unique as highlighted with \figref{fig1} and \figref{fig2}, and both solutions are equivalent as they provide a similar prediction-error (up to machine precision).
-The case $(p,r) = (1,2)$ is analyzed in \figref{fig3} and \figref{fig4}.
-We observe in the two latter figures that using normalization affects the convergence speed to the global minimum.
+In \figref{f1}-(a) and \figref{f2}-(a), the pair $(p,r)$ is set to $(2,1)$. \figref{f1}-(a) plots the residual of the QUARKS cost function as a function of the iteration number for both normalized and non-normalized algorithms.
+Convergence to a global minimum is observed for both cases.
+The convergence towards a unique fixed point is shown with \figref{f2}-(a) which displays the least-squares residual between the true value $\bold{M}(\bold{a}_i^{(j)})$ and its estimate.
+When normalizing the columns of the factor matrix, the factor matrices converge to their true values while it is not the case for the non-normalized version.
+Although both algorithms reach a global minimum, the solution to the QUARKS identification problem is not unique as highlighted with Figure~\ref{f2}-(b), and both solutions are equivalent as they provide a similar prediction-error (up to machine precision).

+The case $(p,r) = (1,2)$ is analyzed in \figref{f1}-(a) and \figref{f2}-(b).
+We observe in the two latter figures that using normalization affects the convergence speed to a global minimum.
 In this example, about 500 iterations were required: this observation is very much case dependent.
-However, for all experiments carried out, the non-normalized algorithm converges to the global minimum in few iterations.
+However, for all experiments carried out, the non-normalized algorithm converged to a global minimum in few iterations.

 The algorithm converges in a monotonous manner to a fixed point for both pairs $(p,r)$.
 In the next example, we illustrate the performance on a practical case study for different scenarii of normalization and regularization.